Whether you have been working with wood all your life or just getting started, having the proper tools is a must to do the job right.

 However, a Wooden Joiner’s Mallet is a must-have for your traditional woodworking shop.

-Mallets are normally crafted out of hardwood, such as beech wood, maple, or oak.
+Mallets are typically crafted out of hardwood, such as beech wood, maple, or oak.

 Remember that a metal hammer is no substitute for a wooden mallet, especially when striking chisels.